Primary Care in Rochester and Kasson

 Summer salads

 • Start with a bed of leafy veggies.
-Summer favorites might include spinach, arugula, red and green leaf lettuce and more.
+Summer favorites might include spinach, arugula, and red and green leaf lettuce.

-• Add a variety of seasonal fruits and vegetables, including sweet corn, roasted zucchini or berries.
+• Add a variety of seasonal fruits and vegetables.
+Examples include sweet corn, roasted zucchini or berries.

 • Make it filling.
-Adding an extra grain like quinoa, rice or farro; a protein source like grilled chicken, tofu, or shrimp; or a variety of nuts or seeds like pistachios, pumpkin seeds or almonds will help make the salad more satisfying.
+Add an extra grain like quinoa, rice or farro; a protein source like grilled chicken, tofu or shrimp; or a variety of nuts or seeds like pistachios, pumpkin seeds or almonds to help make the salad more satisfying.

 • Choose a dressing.
-Making your own dressing with ingredients like olive or avocado oil for healthy fats, and vinegar, lemon juice, or fresh herbs for flavor can be a money-saving and healthier option to store-bought dressings.
+Make your own dressing with ingredients like olive or avocado oil for healthy fats.
+Use vinegar, lemon juice or fresh herbs for flavor, which can be a money-saving and healthier option to store-bought dressings.

 Incorporating multiple ingredients from different food groups builds a nourishing and satisfying meal without compromising flavor.
-Get other recipe ideas from the Mayo Clinic Healthy Recipes website.
+Get salad recipes and other recipe ideas from the Mayo Clinic Healthy Recipes website.
 Use them for inspiration or build your own.

 Natalie Niebler received a bachelor's degree in nutrition and dietetics from the University of Wisconsin–Madison.
 She is currently completing her master’s degree in clinical nutrition at UW–Madison in addition to a dietetic internship at Mayo Clinic in Rochester, Minnesota.